George Elphinstone, 1st Viscount Keith: Early service

 George Elphinstone was the fourth son of Charles Elphinstone, 10th Lord Elphinstone, and his wife Lady Clementina Fleming, the daughter and heiress of John Fleming, 6th Earl of Wigtown.
 Elphinstone was born on 7 January 1746 at Elphinstone Tower, Scotland.
 Of his three elder brothers, two joined the British Army while the third, William Fullerton Elphinstone, initially served in the Royal Navy before joining the East India Company.
 Elphinstone followed his third brother into the navy, joining the 100-gun ship of the line HMS Royal Sovereign on 4 November 1761.
 He stayed in her only briefly, transferring to the 44-gun frigate HMS Gosport, commanded by Captain John Jervis, on 1 January of the following year.

 Serving in Gosport on the North American Station, Elphinstone saw action in the campaign that culminated in the removal of the French from Newfoundland at the Battle of Signal Hill in September.
 At the end of the year Gosport sailed back to Britain, and in March of the following year Elphinstone left her to join the 32-gun frigate HMS Juno.
 He stayed in Juno only briefly, transferring from her to the 20-gun frigate HMS Lively after two months.
 As part of the Mediterranean Fleet, Elphinstone served in Lively until January 1765, at which point he went on leave at home.
 His leave over, Elphinstone was next appointed to serve on the 32-gun frigate HMS Emerald in August 1766.
 In December, however, he obtained permission from his captain to leave Emerald in order to join his brother William's East India Company ship, Tryton, as third mate on a trip to China.
-The two brother's uncle, George Keith, 10th Earl Marischal, lent each £2,000 for the journey, which money allowed them to profit from the expedition.
+The two brothers' uncle, George Keith, 10th Earl Marischal, lent each £2,000 for the journey, which money allowed them to profit from the expedition.
 He became lieutenant in 1770, commander in 1772, and post captain in 1775.